 - You may be asked some additional registration questions.

-- Another team member will conduct the test, which is done using an oral swab.
+- Another team member will conduct the test, which is done using a nasal or oral swab.

 - Results will take approximately 48 hours.
 If you test positive for COVID-19, your provider will contact you to discuss your care plan.